clarahoffmann/MachineLearning/README.md

 # GP_1D

-One-dimensional Gaussian process with noiseless and noisy samples of a sine function and conjugate gradient optimization
+One-dimensional Gaussian process with noiseless and noisy samples of a sine function and conjugate gradient optimization. partly based on Figure 2.5 in "Gaussian Processes for Machine Learning" by Rasmussen & Williams (2006) and Figure 15.3 in "Machine Learning - A Probabilistic Perspective" by Kevin P. Murphy (2012)

 <img src="GP_1D/gpnoerror.jpg" width="250"> <img src="GP_1D/gpnoerror_opt.jpg" width="250">